oliverroick/Geojson2Wkt/Readme.md

 # Json2Wkt

-Node module to onvert [GeoJSON](http://geojson.org/) geometry objects or string representations into [WKT](http://en.wikipedia.org/wiki/Well-known_text) format.
+Node module to convert [GeoJSON](http://geojson.org/) geometry objects or string representations into [WKT](http://en.wikipedia.org/wiki/Well-known_text) format.

 **The module is in development phase and has not been tested yet.**